-Mid 2018 will see new Chain of Responsibility (CoR) provisions introduced into the National Heavy Vehicle Law (HVNL).
+Chain of Responsibility (CoR) provisions were introduced in mid-2018 into the National Heavy Vehicle Law (HVNL).

 The implications for fleet management and operators is a heightened focus on their responsibility to administer safe work systems for vehicle loading, mass and dimension.

 To coincide, Bartlett will improve their towbar reporting format and bring a new level of service to the Australian Transport industry.

 The new reports will include charts laid out proportionally to represent truck, trailer and static vertical load limits.
 These reports will help fleet managers and operators to do the following: